-Disturbance to wetlands, waterbodies, associated adjacent areas and special FHAs, and removal of vegetation within wetlands due to construction activities.
+Disturbance to wetlands, waterbodies, associated adjacent areas and special FHAs, and removal of vegetation within wetlands due to construction activities may occur.
 Every practicable effort has been made to avoid wetland and waterbody resources and minimize the permanent conversion of regulated areas by siting NY Project infrastructure outside of and away from jurisdictional wetlands, waterbodies, and their corresponding protected adjacent areas.
 During construction and installation activities, including during trench excavation, in HDD work areas, and in temporary construction work areas for staging of equipment and supplies, vegetation may be temporarily removed.
-Removal of woody vegetation could represent a potential long-term impact if slower-growing vegetation does not recover quickly within the construction corridor following cable installation; however, based on field observations, limited trees or woody vegetation are present in the NY Project Area.
+Removal of woody vegetation could represent a potential long-term impact if slower-growing vegetation does not recover quickly within the construction are present in the NY Project Area.
 The Applicant will comply with applicable permitting standards to limit potential environmental impacts from NY Project related activities.